Jessie Wallace Hughan

 Jessie Wallace Hughan (December 25, 1875 – April 10, 1955) was an American educator, a socialist activist, and a radical pacifist.
 During her college days she was one of four co-founders of Alpha Omicron Pi, a national fraternity for university women.
-She also was a founder and the first Secretary of the War Resisters League, established in 1923.
+She was the founder and first Secretary of the War Resisters League, established in 1923.
 For over two decades, she was a perennial candidate for political office on the ticket of the Socialist Party of America in her home state of New York.

 Early life and education

 Jessie Wallace Hughan was born December 25, 1875, in Brooklyn, New York City.
 She was the third of four children born to Margaret and Samuel Hughan, who were of Scottish, English, and French ancestry.
 Her father was an accountant.

 Hughan attended grammar school on Staten Island, and then went on to Northfield Seminary, a theologically liberal Unitarian college preparatory school for girls located in Northfield, Massachusetts.

 Hughan enrolled at Barnard College in New York City in 1894.
 In January 1897 she co-founded there with three other students the international sorority Alpha Omicron Pi.
 In 1898 she graduated, earning her A.B. degree, for which she authored an unpublished senior thesis on "Recent Theories of Profits."
 An excellent student, Hughan was a member of Phi Beta Kappa, a national honorary society.

 After graduation from Barnard, Hughan enrolled in Columbia University, also located in New York City.
 There Hughan earned her Masters of Arts degree in 1899, writing a thesis entitled "The Place of Henry George in Economics," and her Ph.D. in 1910.
 Her dissertation was adapted by Columbia University Press and published in book form as The Present Status of Socialism in America, for which the prominent British-born socialist John Spargo wrote the introduction.
 The book was later reissued by a commercial publisher under a slightly revised title.